 The Mackay-Whitsunday-Isaac (MWI) Healthy Rivers to Reef Partnership (the Partnership) was established in October 2014 with the primary focus of producing an annual report card on the health of our region's waterways.
-The boundaries of the region extend latitudinally from the Don River in the north to the Carmila coast in the south.
+The boundaries of the region extend latitudinally from Cape Upstart in the north to Flaggy Rock Creek in the south.

-The 2021 Report Card, reporting on the 2020-21 financial year, is the Partnership's eighth report card, demonstrating the region's ongoing commitment to understanding and caring for the local environment.
+The 2022 Report Card, reporting on the 2021-22 financial year, is the Partnership's ninth report card, demonstrating the region's ongoing commitment to understanding and caring for the local environment.
 This commitment is matched outside of regional reporting boundaries, with the MWI Report Card being one of five regional report cards released annually in the Great Barrier Reef (GBR) region.
+The purpose of this document is to describe data collection methods, development of scoring methods, and confidence associated with results in the 2022 Report Card.

-The 2021 Report Card contains data from a variety of condition assessments of our local waterways, including freshwater, estuarine, and inshore and offshore marine environments.
+The 2022 Report Card contains data realting to freshwater, estuarine, and inshore and offshore marine environments.
 For each of these waterway types, a series of environmental indicators are reported, which are aggregated into indicator categories and then into indices.
+Although most indicators are assessed annually, others are updated every three or four years due to differences in the time scales at which notable changes typically occur and/or logistical constraints (Table I).